 As a final result it should be mentioned, that these changes to the code lead to savings in the time spent for computation on different clusters situated in Aachen and Jülich.
 The relative amount of saved time is estimated to be around 7 % of the total time spent and sums up to about 36 500 core-h.
-It should be mentioned again, that these savings are the result of a pure improvement of the I/O procedure and no further performance optimizations took place in this support activity.
+It should be mentioned again, that these savings are the result of a pure improvement of the I/O procedure and no further performance optimizations took place in this support activity, but the new adapted parallel I/O approach for distributed data finally also allows to investigate further scaling with the PETSC implementation of SHEMAT-Suite.